NYULibraries/sdr-documentation/sdr-on-aws.md

 -   Documentation on [configuring SSL with GeoServer/Tomcat](http://docs.geoserver.org/stable/en/user/security/tutorials/cert/index.html)

-### EC2: `P1_1:geoserver-restricted`
+### EC2: `sdr:geoserver-restricted_prod`

 This is the second of the two GeoServer hosts.
 It is responsible for hosting all “restricted” datasets in the NYU SDR collection.
-It should be accessible only to NYU IP address ranges, and to P1_1:blacklight-rails.
+It should be accessible only to NYU IP address ranges, and to `sdr:rails-application_prod`.
 GeoServer is hosted with tomcat7, which is managed as a service.

-_The configuration details are almost identical to that above, for the public GeoServer: `P1_1:geoserver-public`._
+_The configuration details are almost identical to that above, for the public GeoServer: `sdr:geoserver-public_prod`._

 #### Configuration / Details